-How Do Mantis Shrimp Do It?
+How Do They Do It?

 The team took careful measurements and calculated each specimen’s ability to transmit force and motion to the part of the claw that swings out to smash or spear their prey — a mechanical property known as kinematic transmission.

-When the researchers mapped their measurements onto the mantis shrimp family tree, they discovered an evolutionary pattern called “mechanical sensitivity”.
+When the researchers mapped their measurements onto the shrimp’s family tree, they discovered an evolutionary pattern called “mechanical sensitivity”.
 In the case of mantis shrimp, this pattern meant that certain parts of the claw were more strongly associated with changes in strike mechanics than others.
 Different varieties of mantis shrimp have been able to evolve different claws without any of them compromising their trademark punching power.